topgoonr/CarND-Traffic-Sign-Classifier-Project/README.md

 ####1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Here are 13 German traffic signs that I found on the web:
+They are varying in size, and were then resized to 32x32.

 ![70](./unseengermansigns/70.jpeg)
 ![curve](./unseengermansigns/curve.jpeg)